vsok/jquery.iepngfix/README.md

 Fixes an issue where a blob of black color appears when using transparent PNGs, where one is layered on top of another image (even JPG) at a higher CSS z-index.

-This code amalgamates various solutions to this problem that I found elsewhere on the Internet with a few additions and packages it all as a friendly jQuery plugin.
+This code amalgamates various solutions to this problem that I found elsewhere on the Internet with a few additions, cleaned up and packaged as a friendly jQuery plugin.

 ## Demo